-Each month, Tech of the Town takes a deep dive into the technology trends we are most excited about through the specific lens of our monthly theme.
+Each month, Tech of the Town takes a deep dive into the technology trends we are most excited about.
+This month we examine the next wave of parenting companies through the specific lens of motherhood.

 In 2017 there were approximately 3.8MM births, a 30-year low, down 2% year on year from 2016.
 The average cost to raise a single child is $236k over 17 years, which does not include the cost of college or private schooling.
 In fact, from 1985 to 2012, the cost of childcare for families with a working mother rose 70%.
 Research shows that this cost has a direct impact on workforce participation for women with children.
 At the same time, the average out of pocket cost for a family who pays for the care of an elderly parent is $140k over an average of 4 years.
 And parenthood is a more costly proposition than ever before.
-Across every identifiable area, there is an opportunity for improvement and a need for new products and services that meet the needs of modern parents.
+Across every identifiable area, there is a need for new, modern parenting companies, products, and services.

 When thinking of “motherhood,” notions of fertility, conception, pregnancy, and early childhood care often come to mind.
 Yet “motherhood” can encompass so much more; namely, parenting and educating children as they age, stepping up as “chief medical officer” of the family in many cases, and navigating the evolving relationships between aging parents and adult children.